moorepants/eme171/content/pages/lab-03.rst

 ============

 In your lab report, show your work for creating and evaluating the simulation model.
-That is, include your bond graph drawing and any calculations for initial conditions, input equations, maximum bump height, time parameters, and any other parameters.
+Include your bond graph drawing and any calculations for initial conditions, input equations, maximum bump height, time parameters, and any other parameters.
 Additionally, provide the indicated plots and answer the questions below.
 Append a copy of your Matlab/Octave code to the end of the report.
+The report should follow the `report template and guidelines
+<{filename}/pages/report-template.rst>`_.

 Bond Graph
 ----------